bhargav253/expenses/README.md

 ### 3. Data Ingestion
 - Navigate to the "Data Ingress" tab
-- Upload bank statement PDFs (processed client-side)
+- Upload bank statement PDFs (processed server-side with Camelot/PyPDF)
+- Choose extraction method and page numbers
 - Review extracted CSV data
 - Use AI chat to filter and categorize expenses
 - Accept final CSV for storage